DOD Memoranda Guiding Discharge Review Boards on PTSD, TBI, and MST

 Department of Defense Memoranda Guiding Discharge Review Boards

-This article provides important information for veterans with less-than-honorable discharges and their advocates on key guidance for upgrading their discharge based on in-service mental health conditions or experiences.
-This article focuses particularly on post-traumatic stress disorder (PTSD ), traumatic brain injury (TBI), military sexual trauma (MST ), and related conditions.
+The information below will offer key guidance to those want to upgrade their discharge based on mental health conditions and focuses particularly on post-traumatic stress disorder (PTSD ), traumatic brain injury (TBI), military sexual trauma (MST ), and related conditions.
 In short, there have been many recent favorable changes that make it more likely for veterans to receive a discharge upgrade, even if they were denied one in the past.

 In the early years of the wars in Afghanistan and Iraq, the military community did not understand the full impact that PTSD , TBI, or MST could have on the lives of veterans.
 As the wars progressed, however, these conditions and experiences became better understood.
 The Department of Defense (DoD) responded to this new knowledge by issuing a series of memoranda.
 These memoranda stated that PTSD , TBI, MST , and related conditions could contribute to in-service misconduct, which in turn can lead to a less-than-honorable discharge from the service.